 Cat5 & Cat5e

-Coaxial cable is a cable used to transmit internet, video, television, and voice data.
-It’s made of aluminum, copper, and an outer plastic jacket providing protection from electromagnetic interference.
+A coaxial cable is a cable used to transmit internet, video, television, and voice data.
+It’s made of aluminum, copper, and an outer plastic jacket, providing protection from electromagnetic interference.
 The copper core allows the coaxial cable to transmit information over long distances.